motizukilucas/cheatsheet/README.md

     screen -d
     ctrl+A+D
-> if you connected to the scree this will KILL IT if there's nothing running like and endless process
+    > if you connected to the screen this will KILL IT if there's nothing running like and endless process

 kill screen